 Chemical Lighting aka Light Sticks: These are inexpensive, portable and easy to use.
 These come in a number of colors so take your pick.

-In the gear department, the Venture 6 Tool is on sale for $12.99.
+In the gear department, the Venture 6 Tool is on sale.
 This versatile all-in-one tool is compact and converts to a shovel, a saw, a hammer, or a hatchet.
 It is 35% off this month.